g14a/g14a.github.io/_posts/golang/channels/2021-11-20-channels-and-deadlocks.md

 }
 ```

 We will be calling this function as a goroutine in the main function so we need to keep track of all of them.
 A `sync.WaitGroup` exists just for that purpose.
-So we add a `defer n.Done()` in the beginning in case we forget to decrement our counters in the end.
+So we add a `defer wg.Done()` in the beginning in case we forget to decrement our counters in the end.

 In our serial program we had a counter and it was incremented as and when we encountered a file.
 But here, we send each file info into a channel of type `int` on line 13.
 The reason we did this is simple.
 Every single value that goes into the channel means a file has been come across, because we don't calculate the size of the same file more than once.